temporalio/temporal-learning/docs/tutorials/typescript/subscriptions/index.md

 ## Define external interactions

-You will begin by defining the functions that handle interactions with external systems.
-These functions are called [Activities](https://docs.temporal.io/dev-guide/typescript/foundations/#develop-activities).
+You will now define the functions that handle interactions with external systems.
+These functions are called [Activities](https://docs.temporal.io/activities).

 Activities are the building blocks of a Temporal Workflow.
 They encapsulate the logic for tasks that interact with external services such as querying a database or calling a third-party API.
 One of the key benefits of using Activities is their built-in fault tolerance.
 If an Activity fails, Temporal can automatically retry it until it succeeds or reaches a specified retry limit.
 This ensures that transient issues, like network glitches or temporary service outages, don't result in data loss or incomplete processes.